nz-trust-framework/DISTF-reference-architecture/ARF.md

 **User**: A person that holds credentials.

+**Digital Wallet**: A piece of software, in the control of the user, that permits the issuance, holding, and presentation of digital credentials.
+Under the DISTF, a digital wallet isn't specifically defined, but generally would be an on-device app that culminates a facilitation service with an authentication service.

+**Enrolment/Identity Proofing**: definition

 **Issuer**: The term *issuer* is commonly used to refer to the ecosystem participant who *issues* a digital credential.
 Under the DISTF, an issuer isn't specifically defined, but generally is considered the culmination of three distinct services that may be provided by one or more participants:
 -    Information Service [(3.2)](#32-information-services)
 -    Binding Service [(3.3)](#33-binding-services)